jonkracht/jk-dotfiles/README.md

 # jk-dotfiles
-Repo backing up dotfiles on a Ubuntu 20.04 install
+Repo backing up dotfiles on a Ubuntu 20.04 system